Back to Blog

 What Your Team Should Know

-• Why the AI employee is being introduced — focus on how it frees them from tedious tasks, not on replacement
+Why the AI employee is being introduced — frame it around freeing them from tedious tasks, not replacement

-• How they will interact with the AI — will they review outputs, provide feedback, or handle escalations?
+How they will interact with the AI — review outputs, provide feedback, or handle escalations

-• What changes to expect in their daily workflow
+What changes to expect in their daily workflow, and what does not change

-Businesses that communicate openly with their teams during onboarding consistently report smoother transitions and higher satisfaction levels.
+Businesses that communicate openly during onboarding consistently report smoother transitions and higher satisfaction levels — and crucially, more useful feedback that improves the AI faster.

 Realistic Expectations for Month One